slbailey/Retrovue/docs/overview/architecture.md

 #### **WHAT**

-Encodes and streams content for a channel according to a playout plan.
+Output-oriented runtime component that drives playout for a channel.
+Examples: AssetProducer, SyntheticProducer, future LiveProducer.

 #### **WHY**

 Separates "what to play" (scheduling) from "how to render/encode."
+Producers are output drivers; ffmpeg is the playout/encoding engine that Producers feed.

 #### **HOW**

-- **Reads plan:** program content, ad pods, bumpers, padding
+- **Reads playlog:** resolved physical assets with absolute timecodes
-- **Runs FFmpeg** or equivalent to produce continuous MPEG-TS output
+- **Feeds ffmpeg** with appropriate inputs to produce continuous MPEG-TS output
 - **Supports mid-program start**, overlays, and clean stop
 - **Other viewers attach** to this output stream (fanout model)

 > **Only one Producer per channel.** Others may view its stream, but not spawn new ones.
+> **ffmpeg is not a Producer** — it's the playout/encoding engine that Producers feed.

 > **See docs/components/program-manager.md for runtime coordination and playout.**